ezat-rafie/ezat-rafie.github.io/README.md

 Customizing the Website
 -----------------------

 To customize the website, you'll need to edit the HTML, CSS, and JavaScript files.
+First clone the repository to your local directory.
+Then make the changes to the following files.
 The `index.html`, `resume.html`,  `works.html`, and `contacts.html` files contain the content of the website.
 The `css/` folder contains the CSS files that define the styles for the website, and the `js/` folder contains the JavaScript files that define the website's interactive behavior.

 To add a new project to the website, add it to the `works.html` and add the necessary files (e.g. images, HTML files, and JavaScript files) to showcase new projects.

+Commit your changes and push the code to this repository.

 Deploying the Website
 ---------------------